khanmaster/az_terraform_iac/README.md

 ![Azure Vnet Architecture](./source/vnet-diagram.png)

-#### Creates a resource group for all resources under a specified name and location
+#### Creating a resource group for all resources under a specified name and location

 ```hcl
 resource "azurerm_resource_group" "DevOps" {